 Shark fin soup has received a lot of scorn in recent years and rightly so!
 The industry is responsible for an enormous proportion of the sharks which are killed globally each year, and has been implicated as a significant diver of population declines of several endangered shark species.
 Around the world, there are multiple NGOs, charities, animal rights groups, conservationists and scientific research groups working tirelessly to end shark finning completely.
 They are supported by many people in China, who refuse to eat the delicacy, and demand it be removed from menus at state dinners and other important events.
 But has all this amazing work meant that endangered sharks are now protected from finning?
 Are fins off the market in China?

-"More than a third of the traded species
+"More than a third of the traded species exhibit high extinction risk"

 - Cardeñosa et al, 2020

 As the composition of the species found were very similar at both sites, it seems that the two markets are connected.
 This is not surprising, given that the two cities are only 129 km apart and connected by multiple road and railway lines.
-It seems likely that the fins were imported into China via Hong kong (the common trading port) and moved into mainland China for processing in Guangdong Province, before either being sold there or transported back to Hong Kong (Cardeñosa et al, 2020).
+It seems likely that the fins were imported into China via Hong Kong (the common trading port) and moved into mainland China for processing in Guangdong Province, before either being sold there or transported back to Hong Kong (Cardeñosa et al, 2020).

 The problem is that listing by the IUCN, does not necessarily mean that legal action can be taken against those trading in endangered species.
 In this case, it falls to the Convention on the international Trade in Endangered species of Flora and Fauna (commonly known as CITES).
 This international agreement limits, controls and regulates the international trade of any part of a species listed with CITES.
 CITES-permits are required to import listed species into China, and are also necessary for transport between Hong Kong and mainland China.
 According to the Chinese and Hong Kong authorities, they have made significant efforts to bolster their international trade inspections, to stop illegal fins entering the country (Cardeñosa et al, 2018; Cardeñosa et al, 2020).

 International trade in any body parts of hammerheads (Sphyrna species) and oceanic whitetips (Carcharhinus longimanus) have been restricted by CITES since 2014, and silky sharks (Carcharhinus falciformis) and threshers (Alopias species) were also added in 2016.
 It may be possible that there is a latency period between the legislation coming into place and the products being sold (Cardeñosa et al, 2020).

-They also suggested that similar studies should be undertaken at other significant shark fin markets in Japan, Malaysia, Singapore, Thailand, Taiwan and Vietnam, in order to elucidate how endangered species are being transported and traded within the region as a whole (Cardeñosa et al, 2020).
+They also suggested that similar studies should be undertaken at other significant shark fin markets in Japan, Malaysia, Singapore, Thailand, Taiwan and Vietnam, in order to elucidate how endangered species are being transported and traded within the region as a whole.
 This suggests to me, that these researchers were suspicious that CITES-listed endangered species are still being illegally imported into China (Cardeñosa et al, 2018; Cardeñosa et al, 2020).

 If you would like to support the anti-finning movement, you can follow NGOs, such as Shark Stewards, Stop Finning, or Fin Fighters.
 You can also keep an eye on Change.org, (type finning in the search bar) where you can sign petitions against shark finning.
 There are huge movements in the Europe recently to ban the shark fin trade, you can contribute your vote to the EU Initiative.

 Cardeñosa D, Fields AT, Babcock EA, Shea SKH, Feldheim KA & Chapman DD (2020).
 Species composition of the largest shark fin retail-market in mainland China.
 Scientific Reports, 10, 12914.
 Access online.